StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 # Region Instances
 ## Introduction
 Realm stores application data in `RegionInstances`.
-Each `RegionInstance` is associated with a particular `Memory` and data stored in this memory cannot be moved.
-Any data migration in Realm results in a copy operation.
+Each `RegionInstance` is associated with a particular `Memory`.
+Data stored in this memory cannot be moved and data migration in Realm results in a copy operation.

 ## Instance Layouts
-`RegionInstance` offers public interface to create instance objects.
+Realm offers a public interface such as `create_instance` to create instance objects.
-A `create_instance` call returns an `Event` handle which can be used as precondition for any subsequent Realm operation.
-A `block_size` argument allows to specify an instance layout which could `0` for structure of arrays `SOA`, `1` for arrays of structures `AOS` and `2` for hybrid layouts.
-We discuss layouts more in detail later in this section.
+A `create_instance` call returns an `Event` handle which can be used as a precondition for any subsequent Realm operation.
+A `block_size` argument allows to specify an instance layout which can be 0 for structure of arrays `SOA`, 1 for arrays of structures `AOS` and 2 for hybrid layouts.

-At line 79 we create a region instance with an `AOS` physicall layout that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
-The layouts are referrenced by the `FieldID` and supplied to the instance interface as part of the `field_sizes` map (line 74).
+At line 79 we create a region instance with an `AOS` (physicall layout) that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
+The layouts are referrenced by the `FieldID` and supplied to an instance interface as part of the `field_sizes` map (line 74).

-The `AOS` layout means that a structure (InstanceLogicalLayout0/1) is stored sequentially in memory where all fields for an element 0 would preceed all fields for an element 1.

-TODO: Give more details, define what is affine..etc
+The `AOS` defines that all fields of an element `i` for `InstanceLogicalLayout1` are stored  before fields of an element `i+1`.
+On the contrary `SOA`defines that fields `x` for all elements of `InstanceLogicalLayout1` are stored consecutively before the fields `y`.
+TODO: hybrid

 ```c++
   class REALM_PUBLIC_API RegionInstance {